Velocity Correlations in an Active Nematic

 Figure \ref{fig:vcorrsim} shows that the normalised velocity-velocity correlation functions collapse onto a single curve, independent of the strength of the activity over a wide range of activities.
 The same scaling behaviour is seen in the experiments (see Fig~2(c) of Ref. \cite{Dogic2012}).
 This indicates that there is a length scale in the problem which is set by the structure of the underlying fluid, independent of the strength of the activity.
 Figure~\ref{fig:vcorrcom} compares the RMS velocity in the simulations and experiments where, to make the comparison, we assume a logarithmic dependence of the activity on ATP concentration.
 Two distinct regions are observed, a gentle increase in the velocity with activity at low activities, followed by a sharper increase at higher activities.
 (The simulations then become unstable and we do not see the saturation observed in the experiments.)

 We will relate this behaviour to features of the velocity field, which we interpret in terms of velocity jets driven by defects and distortions of the director field \cite{Scott2009}.
-The length scale of velocity correlations is set by the density of defects which depends strongly on the value of the elastic constant but only very weakly on the strength of the activity.
+The length scale of velocity correlations is set by the dynamics of topological defects and depends strongly on the value of the elastic constant but only very weakly on the strength of the activity.
 The magnitude of the velocity, however, depends on the flow induced by the defects, which increases linearly with activity.
 At very low activities, individual defects are replaced by lines of kinks in the director field, which lead to smaller velocity magnitudes.
 We show that similar features are seen for both extensile and contractile active nematics, despite the coupling between the defects and the flow field being different in the two cases.

 First we describe the equations of motion, those corresponding to an active nematic, that we use to model the active suspension.
-We represent the director field using the alignment tensor $\mathbf{Q}$.
+These are the standard equations of liquid crystal hydrodynamics, written in terms of a tensor order parameter $Q$, together with an active term which means that any gradient in $Q$ will produce a flow field.
 Evolution of $\mathbf{Q}$ along with the momentum $\rho \mathbf{u}$ is given by \cite{Berisbook, DeGennesBook},